DaKingof/Uranian-Astrology/README.md

 - For Wayland: Share Wayland socket
 - Alternative: Run directly on host system with Rust installed

-The core dial functionality is complete and working!
+The core dial functionality is complete, modular, and working!